RocketRace/cellular-automata/README.md

 This repository contains a Baba Is You level pack with one level.

 The level, when played, simulates cellular automaton rule 110 by default, calculating the next state of the machine each in-game turn.

-The parameters of the cellular automaton can be adjusted in the level.
+The initial state of the machine can be adjusted by pressing space whilst Baba is on top of a zero or one.
+The parameters of the cellular automaton can also be adjusted similarly.
-Use of a level editor is recommended for this.